-The children attending my family child care program will be experiencing
+The children attending my family child care program

-each one of them.
+goals appropriate for each one of them.
 Here are some of the goals that I use when planning the curriculum.

 Goals for Cognitive Development: